yousefelassal/quote-cron/README.md

 > Knowledge is knowing that a tomato is a fruit.
 Wisdom is knowing not to put it in a fruit salad.

 > It does not matter how slowly you go as long as you do not stop.

+> This is the final test of a gentleman: his respect for those who can be of no possible value to him.